Either a thesis option or a course option may be selected. The special requirements for these options are as follows:

 - A maximum of 6 credits may be transferred from another institution and applied toward the master's degree.
 Regardless of the subject or level, all transfer courses are treated as electives and do not count toward the core requirements for the degree.

-- All full-time graduate students are required to take Electrical & Systems Engineering Graduate Seminar (ESE 5980) each semester.
-This course is taken with the unsatisfactory/satisfactory grade option.
+- All full-time graduate students are required to take ESE 5980 Electrical & Systems Engineering Graduate Seminar each semester.
+This course is taken with the Pass/No Pass grade option.

 - The degree program must be consistent with the residency and other applicable requirements of Washington University and the McKelvey School of Engineering.